usmaanalii/javascript/ES6ForEveryone/02 - Arrow functions/analysis.md

 ## Default arguments

-This neat update allows you to provide arguments to functions that you might expect to remain constant a lot of the time, but still allow for modification.
+This neat update allows you to provide arguments to functions that you might expect to remain consistent when called (but also offer customization).

 ``` javascript
 function calculateBill(total, tax = 0.13, tip = 0.15) {